timmy6figures/PrintSCIndexer/README.md

 # prnt.sc Indexer
- A small project to scrape screenshots from print.sc
+ A small project to scrape screenshots from prnt.sc